vonajs/vona/packages-docs/guide/techniques/orm/advanced/table-partitioning.md

 };
 ```

-于是，也可以使用常规的方式查询用户的订单列表
+Therefore, you can also use the usual way to query the user's order list

-## Using Table-partitioning: Relation静态选项
+## Using Table-partitioning: Relation static options

-也可以在定义 Relation 时指定静态选项：
+Static options can also be specified when defining a Relation:

 ``` diff
 @Model({